dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

     - space, in particular, will require major changes to the international framework
     - conflict will necessitate changes
+    - there will be a disruption to continuity in consensus

 - diatribe on energy and entropy
   - argument for an energy tax as the end state for tax policy